deltaZenith/DAPU/README.md

 Add advanced features for each of the package managers

 ## Disclaimer
-This software relies on pacman, the package manager for Arch Linux; APT and apt-get, the package managers for Debian; dnf, the package manager for Fedora: zypper, the package manager for OpenSUSE; the Python programming language and the "subprocess", the "shutils" and "os" Python libraries.
+This software relies on pacman, the package manager for Arch Linux; APT and apt-get, the package managers for Debian; dnf, the package manager for Fedora: zypper, the package manager for OpenSUSE; the Python programming language and the "subprocess", the "shutils" and "os" Python libraries and sudo.
+Optionally it can rely on on the AUR helpers yay or paru.
 I do not own/ am not affiliated with any of those projects.

 By using this script you agree that the author is not responsible for any damage that may be caused by the script which is provided "as is" and without any warranty, any harm (malfunction, data loss, damage) done to the system is solely the user's responsability.